xapax/security/basics_of_linux.md

 One really useful trick when working with bash is to search for old commands that you have used.
 You can access this search function by doing `ctr-r` in the terminal.

+The configuration file for the bash shell is `~./bashrc`

 ### Navigating

 `pwd` - Print working directory